-Developmental delay in children is a common and concerning presentation in pediatric primary and specialty care.
-The identification and evaluation and treatment of children with learning or developmental impairments is of great concern in the clinical, educational, and public health settings.
-This article reviews core principles of development in children.
-Appropriate use of screening methods aimed identifying developmental problems in children is discussed.
+Developmental delay in children, a common and concerning presentation in pediatric primary and specialty care, is diagnosed when a child fails to achieve developmental milestones as expected.
+Identifying, evaluating, and treating children with learning or developmental impairments is of great concern in the clinical, educational, and public health settings.
+This article reviews the core principles of development in children.
+Appropriate use of screening methods to identify developmental problems in children is discussed.
 The specialty medical evaluation and management of children with identified developmental disorders will be reviewed, including current recommendations for investigations and treatment.

-• Developmental delay is a common pediatric presentation that can be influenced by all domains of health (biological, psychological, and socioeconomic).
+• Developmental delay is a common pediatric presentation that can be influenced by all health domains (biological, psychological, and socioeconomic).

-• The range of underlying diagnoses is broad and assessment of developmental delay requires a comprehensive and longitudinal approach to history and physical exam.
+• The range of underlying diagnoses is broad, and assessment of developmental delay requires a comprehensive and longitudinal approach to history and physical examination.

-• Investigations should be targeted based on individual presentations and cooccurring conditions with genetic testing being first line for unexplained cases of global developmental delay.
+• Investigations should be targeted based on individual presentations and co-occurring conditions, with genetic testing being the first line for unexplained cases of global developmental delay.

 • A child with a developmental disability should have an identified medical home as a child with special health care needs with targeted, multidisciplinary interventions.

-A psychodynamic perspective of child development was proposed and promoted through Freud and his followers.
-They put forward the theory that early experiences shaped the adult personality, influencing the 3 components of the personality: the id, the ego, and the superego.
-They suggested there were stages of development that were discontinuous and required resolution of the previous phase prior to moving to the next phase.
-These phases consisted of the oral, anal, phallic, latency, and genital phases.
+Freud and his followers proposed and promoted a psychodynamic perspective of child development.
+They put forward the theory that early experiences shaped the adult personality, influencing the three components of the personality: the id, the ego, and the superego.
+They suggested there were discontinuous stages of development and required resolution of the previous phase before moving to the next phase.
+These phases comprised the oral, anal, phallic, latency, and genital phases.
 Healthy development through these stages culminates in the ability to invest in and derive pleasure from love and work.
 Fixation on a lower stage may occur if fundamental needs are not met at any particular stage.
 Although there are many criticisms of this approach to development, and it has limited clinical translation, its emphasis on early experience and emotional relationships added an early contribution to the understanding of early emotional development that was continued through Erik Erikson’s stages of psychosocial development.
-Erikson conceived of personality development as a series of 8 conflicts (trust vs. mistrust, autonomy vs. shame, initiative vs. guilt, industry vs. inferiority, identity vs. confusion, intimacy vs. isolation, generativity vs. stagnation, ego integrity vs. despair) that extend sequentially throughout life (32).
+Erikson conceived of personality development as a series of eight conflicts (trust vs. mistrust, autonomy vs. shame, initiative vs. guilt, industry vs. inferiority, identity vs. confusion, intimacy vs. isolation, generativity vs. stagnation, ego integrity vs. despair) that extend sequentially throughout life (33).